 Geographic segmentation is the easiest, and in today’s data-driven world, demographic data is also relatively easy to come by.
 Psychographic data is harder to gather.
 You’ll want to use a combination of these market segmentation methods to determine your target audience.

 How to build your market segmentation strategy

 Your market segmentation strategy must be specific enough that you maximize your ROI, but not too specific that you lose out on the buying power of a group.
 Once you’ve identified your target audience, your strategy will also inform the methods you use to reach them – you wouldn’t advertise a product for Gen Z on the radio or one for working professionals during daytime television.

 Your brand identity is the building block for your entire business – you must know what you are really selling and what your company values are.
 What do you offer that sets you apart?
-Then you can determine who will find the most value in your product.
+What makes you talkably different than your competitors?
+What message do you consistently send about your business to both your employees and your customers?
+Once you nail this down, you can determine who will find the most value in your product.